 A student in F-1 status is expected to be enrolled every session or semester until s/he completes his/her program of study, unless she or he is eligible for a legal break (IELP student) or summer vacation (University students).

 An Authorized Early Withdrawal is separate from any “leave of absence” request you must make with your academic department.
-The leave of absence request can be submitted through your TUportal.
+If you are an Undergraduate student the leave of absence request can be submitted through your TUportal under TUapplications, select Enrollment Services, and then select Services.
+Select Leave of Absence from the Services menu and complete the necessary information.
+If you are a Graduate student, please contact your academic department to request the leave of absence.

 It is very important that you understand that applying for an authorized early withdrawal involves the termination of your SEVIS record.
 If you return to resume your classes in the U.S. within five months of your last semester/session of attending classes, we will be able to reactivate your SEVIS record and there will be no break in your SEVIS program.